haleybristol/github-API-JS/README.md

 # _Github User Search API_

-#### _JavaScript application made using the Node.js environment that allows a user to search for a GitHub account's associated repositories._
+JavaScript application made using the Node.js environment that allows a user to search for a GitHub user and their associated repositories.

 #### By _**Haley Bristol**_